ShivaGurumurthy/Front-End-Projects/README.md

-#Front End Projects
+# ✨ Frontend Projects

-Welcome to the Front End Projects repository!
-This collection showcases creative and diverse projects designed to build and demonstrate skills in front-end development using technologies like HTML, CSS, JavaScript, ReactJS, and Tailwind CSS.
+Welcome to my collection of frontend development projects — each one crafted to explore structure, styling, and design implementation using HTML, CSS, JavaScript, Tailwind CSS, and ReactJS.

+This repository reflects my learning journey — with a focus on layout precision, visual hierarchy, and component-based architecture.

+---

-Projects Included
+## 📁 Included Projects

-JioSaavn Clone Built with Tailwind CSS.
-A responsive and visually appealing replica of the JioSaavn website, focusing on modern design and styling techniques.
+### 🎵 JioSaavn Clone — Tailwind CSS
+A desktop-focused clone of the JioSaavn homepage.
+Styled entirely with Tailwind CSS, built to experiment with layout techniques and modern utility-first design.

+### ☕ Starbucks Clone — ReactJS
-Starbucks Clone Powered by ReactJS.
-A dynamic replica of the Starbucks website, created using modular React components for seamless functionality.
+A structured layout clone of the Starbucks homepage using ReactJS.

-Medium Clone Crafted with HTML & CSS.
-A simple and elegant clone of the Medium platform, emphasizing core front-end design principles.

-Features
-Clear implementation of design and development techniques.

-Fully responsive layouts for a better user experience across devices.

-Well-structured code to help developers learn and improve their skills.

-Repository Guidelines
+Built with modular components and a focus on JSX structure and design flow.

+### ✍️ Medium Clone — HTML & CSS
+A clean, desktop-based clone of Medium’s core layout.
+Constructed with semantic HTML and pure CSS — designed to reinforce the fundamentals of visual hierarchy and page flow.

+---

+## 🛠 Project Scope

+- Desktop-first development approach
+- Some files use positioning-based layout (intentional for experimentation)
+- No mobile or responsive implementations yet
+- Focused on structure, spacing, and layout strategy

+---

+## 📌 Access

-This is a read-only repository.
-If you'd like access to any of the project files, please contact me directly.
-I'll provide access based on your request.
+This is a **read-only repository**.
+If you'd like access to any specific project files, feel free to contact me — happy to share upon request.

+---

+## 💬 Final Note

+These projects reflect an evolving skillset — not perfection.
+They're built to learn, improve, and iterate.

+Thanks for checking them out.